chrisjsherm/aws-cf-contact-form-handler/README.md

 Modify `params.example.json` with your desired values and rename the file to `params.json`.

+### SES

+You must verify the domain of the email address you are using.
+You can do this by adjusting the domain's DNS configuration according to the settings displayed in the AWS SES Console.

 ## Deploy

 To create the initial CloudFormation stack, run the command below from the root